 You probably have a favorite ball cap.
-You know the one: the cotton is soft, it fits your head perfectly, and you never have to adjust it.
+You know the one: the cotton is soft, fits your head perfectly, and you never have to adjust it.
 If you wear that ball cap often, you’ll probably notice another telltale sign that it’s your favorite: it will develop a “patina” right around the seam that attaches the brim to the crown.

-Certain things in life are better with a patina (ex: copper and bronze sculptures, soapstone countertops, antique wood furniture, and reclaimed wood flooring) but other things (like silver dishes and baseball caps) are not.
+Certain things in life are better with a patina (ex: copper and bronze sculptures, soapstone countertops, antique wood furniture, and reclaimed wood flooring), but other things (like silver dishes and baseball caps) are not.

 - Don’t wash your hat in the washing machine or dishwasher, and do not use bleach

 - Soak the hat in warm water with a little bit of laundry detergent

 - Scrub stubborn stains with a soft toothbrush

 - Rinse with cool water, pat excess water, and air dry